 The best early Amazon Prime Day 2022 deals on Apple iPad tablets

-Amazon Prime Day 2022 is almost here, but there's no need to wait if you're shopping for a new Apple iPad tablet.
-Amazon already has several iPad models on sale, including the iPad Air, iPad Pro and iPad Mini.
+Amazon Prime Day 2022 starts tomorrow, but there's no need to wait if you're shopping for a new Apple iPad tablet.
+Amazon already has several iPad models on sale now, including the iPad Air, iPad Pro and iPad Mini.

-Treat the family to a brand new Apple iPad now, before the sale ends.
+If you're looking to buy a new Apple iPad, this is likely your best chance until Black Friday 2022.
+Here are the top Amazon Prime Day deals on iPad tablets.

 Top products in this article